aebergl/MatSurv/Article/paper.md

 used to conduct statistical inference on survival durations between groups; and HRs provide a ratio of the hazard rates between groups.
-To further improve the KM-plot, it has been suggested that the KM-plot always should be accomplished by a table that describe the number of patients that are still “at-risk” at a specific timepoint (Morris 2019).
+To further improve the KM-plot, it has been suggested that the KM-plot always should be accomplished by a table that describes the number of patients that are still “at-risk” at a specific timepoint (Morris 2019).
-MATLAB (MATLAB 2018A) currently lacks functions to easily create KM-plots with accompanying risk tables.
+MATLAB (MATLAB 2019B) currently lacks functions to easily create KM-plots with accompanying risk tables.
 Furthermore, MATLAB does not have a built-in log-rank test, nor is one available in any of the existing toolboxes, including the Statistics and Machine Learning Toolbox.
+The Statistics and Machine Learning Toolbox support Cox proportional hazards regression using the *coxphfit* function and KM-plots can be created using the *plot* or *stairs* functions.
 Our goal for MatSurv is to provide an easy-to-use tool that creates publication quality KM-plots with corresponding risk tables.
 The statistical procedures built into MatSurv can be used to compare two or multiple groups.
 In addition, MatSurv allows the user to easily modify